-The U.S. Army Natick Soldiers System Center (NSSC), Department of Public Works (DPW), Environmental Office (EHO) located in Natick, Massachusetts, contracted with Mabbett & Associates, Inc. (Mabbett) to review and update previous asbestos containing material (ACM) surveys and perform additional bulk sampling services at the government owned Wayland Housing Area.
+The U.S. Army Natick Soldiers System Center (NSSC), Department of Public Works (DPW), Environmental Office (EHO) located in Natick, Massachusetts, contracted with Mabbett & Associates, Inc. (Mabbett) to review and update previous asbestos containing material (ACM) surveys and perform additional bulk sampling services at the government owned Needham Housing Area.
 Mabbett first reviewed the previous surveys that they performed in the 2011/2012 timeframe.
-During the re-inspections, which were conducted on September 18, 2019, any suspect ACM that was not sampled during previous surveys was sampled, collected and analyzed as appropriate.
+During the re-inspections, which were conducted on September 16, 2019, any suspect ACM that was not sampled during previous surveys was sampled, collected and analyzed as appropriate.
 At each of the housing units, bulk samples of black roofing shingles and black side paper (present under exterior vinyl siding) were collected and analyzed, as sampling/analysis of these exterior materials did not take place during the 2011/2012 inspection surveys.
 Reports indicating findings of the re-inspection surveys are provided in Attachment 1 of this technical memorandum.

-A review of the 2019 re-inspection reports indicates that, with a few exceptions, the findings of the recent re-inspections are fully consistent with those reported in the 2011/2012 inspection reports, as summarized in the December 2019 ECP report.
-The exceptions are that in several units, bulk samples of materials previously not sampled indicated the presence of ACM.
-The units with new findings include:
+A review of the 2019 re-inspection reports indicates that the findings of the recent re-inspections are fully consistent with those reported in the 2011/2012 inspection reports, as summarized in the December 2019 ECP report.
+As new information, no asbestos was detected in the black roofing shingles and black side paper samples collected from any of the housing units.